-Dozens of churches and other faith groups, community centres and Walsall for All partners are preparing to host As One Tea Party events, each for their own neighbourhood.
-There, residents from each local street will be introduced to the idea of starting a Street Association for their own street, with the aim of keeping the friendliness going long after the pandemic has eased.
+Churches and other faith groups, community centres and Walsall for All partners are all invited to host As One Tea Party events, each for their own neighbourhood.
+There, residents from each local street are introduced to each other – and to the idea of starting a Street Association for their own street, with the aim of keeping the friendliness going long after the pandemic has eased.

-Throughout the pandemic, here in Walsall, there are numerous people who have reached out to help others by doing the shopping, collecting prescriptions, walking the children to school — the list is endless.
+Throughout the pandemic, here in Walsall, there were numerous people who reached out to help others by doing the shopping, collecting prescriptions, walking the children to school — the list is endless.
 I’m very keen that we build on this and As One looks to be an ideal initiative to continue to help our communities to be strong together.
 I very much encourage residents and neighbourhood organisations to take an active part and to help make it happen.
-Community events are anticipated to take place from the spring, with the Platinum Jubilee being a key incentive to get neighbourly communication going on.Councillor Garry Perry, Deputy Leader for Resilient Communities
+Community events are anticipated to take place as key opportunities to get neighbourly communication going on.Councillor Garry Perry, Deputy Leader for Resilient Communities

 We are thrilled to be able to support the As One vision with local events across the borough and, as part of a wide partnership, to help create the kind of caring society we’d all like our children to grow up in.
 Let’s ensure that the community spirit that was so prevalent during the early stages of the pandemic isn’t just a flash-in-the-pan, but can be given legs to last, street by street — ‘love your neighbour’ in practice.Kevin Davis, Love Walsall network of churches